Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

       maxUnavailable: 0
 ~~~

-Additional information on all this can be found in these documents: [Deployment Rolling Update](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-back-a-deployment), [Updating a Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#updating-a-deployment), [Manage Deployments](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/#updating-your-application-without-a-service-outage), [Rolling Update using ReplicaController](https://kubernetes.io/docs/tasks/run-application/rolling-update-replication-controller/).
+Additional information on rolling update can be found in these documents: [Deployment Rolling Update](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-back-a-deployment), [Updating a Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#updating-a-deployment), [Manage Deployments](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/#updating-your-application-without-a-service-outage), [Rolling Update using ReplicaController](https://kubernetes.io/docs/tasks/run-application/rolling-update-replication-controller/).

 **NOTE MINIKUBE USERS**: Since we are doing this on a local machine with one node and 1 replica of an application, we have to set `maxUnavailable` to `1`.
-Otherwise, Kubernetes won't allow the update to happen and the new version will always be in `Pending` state.
+Otherwise, Kubernetes won't allow the update to happen and the new version will always be in `Pending` state since we aren't allowing that at any given point in time there is a situation where no containers are present for `receiver` app.

 ### Scaling

 Scaling is dead easy with Kubernetes.
 Since it's managing the whole cluster, you basically, just have to put a number into the template of the desired replicas to use.
-Of course the settings are vast.
-You can specify that the replicates must run on different Nodes, or various waiting times on how long to wait for an instance to come up.
-The documentation is pretty nice on this located here: [Horizontal Scaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), [Interactive Scaling with Kubernetes](https://kubernetes.io/docs/tutorials/kubernetes-basics/scale-interactive/) and of course the details of a [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) which controls all the scaling made possible in Kubernetes.

 ### Cleanup